 “We did the soda thing lots of times,” Nadia said.

 The messy experiment was part of a home-school lesson about volcanoes.
-Hollaway, a 28-year-old single mother from St. Petersburg, Florida, has been home-schooling for over three years.
+At the time, Hollaway, a 30-year-old single mother from St. Petersburg, Florida, had been Home schooling for over three years.

-Nadia is now in third grade, and Ava is in first grade.
-Hollaway also has a 1-month-old daughter, Joyce.
+Nadia is now in fifth grade, and Ava is in second grade.
+Hollaway also has a 21-month-old daughter, Joyce.

 “You could be like a kid in a candy store, trying to purchase, like, all the latest things that are trending for school and education,” Hollaway said.

-Hollaway keeps things simple by prioritizing what’s essential for her kids’ education, and she keeps costs low by finding ways to save.
+Hollaway keeps things simple by prioritizing what’s essential for her kids’ education.
 Here’s what has worked for her family.